gaocegege/klever/docs/roadmap.md

 - Keep track of ML models' hyperparameters and so on to help decision makers
 - Convert models between different formats
 - Extract signatures for the given models
-- Serve the simple models ( single model, without inference graph support ) using Triton Inference Server
+- Serve the simple models ( single model, without inference graph support ) using Triton Inference Server ( via Seldon Core )
 - Support uploading models from the dashboard
 - Get model conversion/extraction job logs and events